SFEley/crunch/README.markdown

 Unlike ordinary queries, the implicit query's **:run** value defaults to _false_.
 This means that the query won't actually be executed until the first time it's needed.
 This is sensible, since it's very probable you won't use it at all, but you can override it to _true_ if you want data to be available shortly after the Collection is created.

 You can also _refresh_ the implicit query to bring the Collection's contents up to date.
 This works in practice by replacing the old query with a new one.
 You can trigger it manually with the `.refresh!` method, or you can set the **:refresh** option or `.refresh` attribute to a positive integer value.
 This produces an EventMachine periodic timer that replaces the implicit query with a new one every _N_ seconds.
-If the **:run** option is true, the query will also execute immediately and start loading documents.
-This could result in a lot of wasted network, CPU, and memory load if you don't actually need the new data.
+(It's probably a bad idea to override the **:run** option to _true_ for a periodic timer.)

 If you decide to use periodic refreshes, please keep the consequences in mind.
 It means documents and their order _can and will_ change in the background; so calling, say, `collection[5]` could return a different document between one call and the next.
-Don't try to manually iterate through the records, because the set of things you're looking at could change at any time.
+Don't try to manually iterate through the records using their indexes, because the set of things you're looking at could change at any time.
 Enumerators and code blocks are safe, however; they'll continue to refer to their original Query object and its contents even after the Collection has dropped it from scope.

 Confused?
-Don't try to overthink it.
-If all this singleton and delegate stuff seems too gonzo, you can forget the whole idea of implicit queries and get a standalone Query object representing the entire collection:
+Don't overthink it.
+If all this implicit delegate stuff seems too gonzo, you can forget the whole idea and get a standalone Query object representing the entire collection:

     collection.query